MartsTech/google-clone/README.md

 Clone this repo to your desktop and run `yarn install` to install all the dependencies.
 Then run `yarn dev` to start the application locally

+Get an Api Key from [here](https://developers.google.com/custom-search/v1/introduction#identify_your_application_to_google_with_api_key)

+Get an Context Key from [here](https://cse.google.com/cse/create/new)

+Change the .env.example file to .env.local and fill the empty fields

 ---

 ## Support